esilver0/CATT/sslstrip-experiment.md

 Verify that this time there is an HTTPS connection even though SSLstrip is enabled.
 This is becuase of the [HSTS protocal](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) which helps mitigate SSLstrip by instructing the browser to not downgrade to HTTP once a secure connection has been established.

 *Optional: Once a site that supports HSTS has been visited with a secure connection, you can delete the history enabling SSLstrip to take effect.
-See [Circumventing HSTS](#circumventing-hsts)*
+See [Delete HSTS history](#delete-hsts-history)*

 **Visting a site that does not support HSTS**